mcraken/platform/README.md

-# OSGified Container-less Platform
+# OSGified Containerless Platform

-A platform to create a scale-able and container-less application.
-The platform is built on OSGi, Vertx.io, Cassandra, Ehcache, SOLR, Spring data, LMAX disruptor and Quartz.
+A platform to create a scaleable and containerless applications.

+The platform is built on:
+- OSGi.
+- Vertx.io.
+- Cassandra.
+- Ehcache
+- Apache SOLR.
+- Apache Shiro.
+- Spring data.
+- LMAX disruptor.
+- Quartz.

+Participants needed!